Oudai-Gadhi/pam_project/README.md

 <br>

-A production-grade reference implementation of just-in-time privileged access — replacing long-lived SSH keys and shared passwords with **short-lived certificates that exist only for the duration of an approved session**.
+A reference implementation of just-in-time privileged access — replacing long-lived SSH keys and shared passwords with **short-lived certificates that exist only for the duration of an approved session**.

 <br>